 1. What is a good profit margin for a popcorn business?

 Popcorn typically has gross profit margins of 80-90% and net profit margins of 20-40%, depending on your business model and overhead costs.
-Movie theaters often achieve higher margins due to volume, while specialty shops might have slightly lower margins but higher prices.
+Movie theaters often achieve higher margins due to volume.

 2. How do I account for waste in my calculations?

-Our calculator includes a "Waste/Unsold Popcorn Loss" field where you can enter your estimated waste percentage.
-This adjusts your ingredient and packaging costs to account for popcorn that's burned, unsold, or otherwise not used productively.
+Our calculator includes a "Waste Loss" field where you can enter your estimated waste percentage.
+This adjusts your ingredient and packaging costs to account for popcorn that's burned, unsold, or otherwise lost.

 3. What's the difference between gross profit and net profit?